saranyavrajan/SportsVault/README.md

 ### **Token System**
 - **Access token (JWT):** short-lived, used for authorization
-- **Refresh token:** long-lived, opaque string stored securely in the database
+- **Refresh token:** long-lived, opaque string stored securely in the database hashed.
 - Automatic refresh and rotation for enhanced security

 ### **Error Handling**